agritheory/cloud_storage/docs/production.md

 6. Make sure to configure your S3 instance to access your files.
 You can do this by setting the permissions defined in the [configuration guide](configuration.md).

-7. Once everything is setup, launch your bench
+7. Once everything is set up, launch your bench.
 ```shell
 bench start
 ```